knganesh97/portfolio-kng/THEME_GUIDE.md

 ## 🎨 Overview

-Your portfolio uses a **centralized theme system** inspired by "The Life of a Showgirl" aesthetic with warm burnt oranges and sage/olive greens.
-All colors are controlled through CSS variables, making theme changes simple and consistent.
+Your portfolio uses a **centralized theme system** with a **"Rustic Nature"** aesthetic featuring warm rust/terracotta oranges, sage greens, and blue accents.
+All colors are controlled through CSS variables with the `--color-` prefix, making theme changes simple and consistent.

 ## 📁 Theme Configuration Files